-Generation of free radicals: Superoxide anions (O^{-2}) were generated enzymatically [14] by xanthine (160 mM), xanthine oxidase (0.04 U) and nitroblue tetrazolium (320 μ M) in absence or presence of petroleum ether, ether, chloroform, chloroform-methanol (4:1) and chloroform: methanol (3:2) fractions/extracts (400 μ g/ml) in 100 mM phosphate buffer (pH 8.2).
-Fractions were sonicated well in phosphate buffer before use.
-The reaction mixtures were incubated at 37 $^{\circ}$ C and after 30 min, the reaction was stopped by adding 0.5 mL glacial acid.
-The amount of formazone formed was measured at 560nm on a spectrophotometer.
-Inhibition (%) was calculated by taking the absorption coefficient of formazone as $7.2 \times 10^3 \,\mathrm{M}^{-1} \,\mathrm{cm}^{-1}$.
+Superoxide anions (O^{-2}) were generated enzymatically [14] by xanthine (160 mM), xanthine oxidase (0.04 U) and nitroblue tetrazolium (320 μ M) in the absence or presence of the fraction/extract (400 μ g/ml) in 100 mM phosphate buffer (pH 8.2).
+The fractions were sonicated well in phosphate buffer before use.
+The reaction mixtures were incubated at 37 °C and after 30 min, the reaction was stopped by adding 0.5 mL glacial acetic acid spectrophotometrically.
+Inhibition (%) was calculated by determing the absorption coefficient of formazone as 7.2 $\times 10^3 \text{ M}^{-1} \text{ cm}^{-1}$.

-In another set of experiments, the effect of petroleum ether. chloroform, ether, chloroform-methanol (4:1) and chloroform: methanol (3:2) fractions/extracts on the generation of hydroxyl radicals (OH) was studied by non-enzymic reactants [14].
-Briefly OH was generated in a non-enzymic system of deoxyribose comprised (2.8)FeSO4.7H2O (2 mM), sodium ascorbate (2.0 mM) and H_2O_2 (2.8 mM) in 50 mM KH_2PO_4 buffer (pH 7.4) to a final volume of 2.5 mL.
+In another set of experiments, the effect of ether. ether, chloroform, petroleum chloroform-methanol (4:1) and chloroform: methanol (3:2) fractions/extracts on the generation of hydroxyl radicals (OH) was studied by non-enzymic reactants [14].
+Briefly OH was generated in a non-enzymic system comprised of deoxyribose (2.8 mM).
+FeSO4.7H2O (2 mM), sodium ascorbate (2.0 mM) and H_2O_2 (2.8 mM) in 50 mM KH_2PO_4 buffer (pH 7.4) to a final volume of 2.5 mL.
 The reaction mixtures above, in the absence or presence of the fractions/extracts (400 μg/ml) were incubated at 37 °C for 90 min.
 Reference tubes and reagent blanks were also run simultaneously.
-Malondialdehyde (MDA) content in both experimental and reference tubes were estimated spectrophotometrically by thiobarbituric acid method as stated above [14].
+Malondialdehyde (MDA) content in both experimental and were reference tubes estimated using thiobarbituric acid method with а spectrophotometer as stated above [14].